 At each level of this planning cone, you need to evaluate your landscaping business from different perspectives.
 And what could be the best way to begin the evaluation process than to ask the right questions?

 As in at the tactical stage, you could ask different questions for different business processes.
 For instance, questions at the tactical stage for marketing could be:

 How are you going to market your landscaping services?
 For say, you are going to present yourself as:

 - With high value

 - Or the best

-How much are you going to generate from a specific neighbourhood?
-Or which service is your highest source of profit and how can you maximize it.
+How much are you going to generate from a specific neighborhood?
+Or which service is your highest source of profit and how can you maximize it?